NREL/rdtools/paper/paper.md

 production for a given PV system configuration and location is modeled using a weather dataset for the location and various assumptions about performance losses over time.
-Among these loss sources are longterm PV system degradation (gradual efficiency loss as the system ages) and array soiling (sunlight blocking by particulate accumulation on the array).
-Because these losses depend on system design and by local climate, it is useful to characterize them using operational measurements from existing PV systems to improve modeling of future systems.
+Among these loss sources are longterm PV system degradation (gradual PV efficiency loss as the system ages) and array soiling (sunlight blocking by particulate accumulation on the array).
+Because these losses vary in magnitude across system designs and local climates, it is useful to characterize them using operational measurements from existing PV systems to improve modeling of future systems.

-However, differences in analysis techniques and analyst preferences can lead to inconsistent conclusions [@Jordan2020].
+However, extracting these loss signals from operational time series data can be difficult due to the complications seen in real-world datasets -- data loss, seasonality, sensor calibration drift, and other confounding factors can bias extracted loss rates if not handled appropriately.
+Additionally, differences in analysis techniques and analyst preferences can lead to inconsistent conclusions [@Jordan2020].
 RdTools is an open-source library to support reproducible technical analysis of PV time series data.
 The library aims to provide best practice analysis routines along with the building blocks